mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/release-notes/2.2.0/index.md

 [button color="purple" href="https://support.d2iq.com/hc/en-us/articles/4409215222932-Product-Downloads"]Download DKP[/button]

+**Note:** In DKP 2.2, the Konvoy and Kommander binaries have been merged into a single binary.

 [Download](../../download/) and [install](../../install/) the latest version to get started.

 <p class="message--note"><strong>NOTE: </strong>You must be a registered user and logged on to the support portal to download Kommander.
 New customers must contact their sales representative or <a href="mailto:sales@d2iq.com">sales@d2iq.com</a> before attempting to download or install this product.</p>